 Due Diligence Policy

-To identify those CIT employees considered an 'officer' under the Work, Health and Safety Act 2011 (WHS Act) and to communicate their obligations under the WHS Act, and to inform them of the requirement to demonstrate a proactive approach to WHS matters at CIT so that they can meet their due diligence duties.
+To identify those CIT employees considered an 'officer' under the Work, Health and Safety Act 2011 (WHS Act).
+To communicate their obligations under the WHS Act, and to inform them of the requirement to demonstrate a proactive approach to WHS matters at CIT so that they can meet their due diligence duties.

 This policy applies to any CIT employee determined an officer under the WHS Act.

 3.1 Under the WHS Act, CIT as the 'person conducting a business or undertaking' (PCBU) holds the primary duty of care to ensure the health and safety of workers and others that could be affected by the business.

 3.2 An officer of CIT is a person who must exercise 'due diligence' to ensure that CIT meets it duties to protect workers and other persons against harm to health and safety.
 Amongst other things, this means an officer must ensure that CIT has in place appropriate systems of work and must actively monitor and evaluate WHS management.
 The officer must demonstrate due diligence within the scope of their role and influence.

 3.3 An officer is a person who makes or participates in making decisions that affects the whole or a substantial part of CIT.
 This includes the following positions:

 - Executives Directors.

 3.4 Other senior CIT employees would be considered officers if a law court determines that they participate in decision making that affects the whole or a substantial part of the business or undertaking and an incident occurs within the scope of their role and influence.

 3.5 The duty to exercise 'due diligence' is given to specific individuals by the legislation.
 This duty cannot be transferred to other people, either within or outside of CIT.

 3.6 Officers must be able to show evidence that they have discharged their due diligence duty.
 Failure to demonstrate due diligence can result in penalties to the individual.